jiangjinnan/Dora/README.md

 }
 ```
 ### 2. How to apply the interceptor?
-The interceptor is applied to target method by declaring specific attribute to the method or class, and we call such an attribute as “interceptor provider attribute”.
-Each interceptor class has its specific provider attribute, which is usually derived from the InterceptorAttribute class.
+The interceptor is applied to target method by declaring specific attribute to the method or class, and we call such an attribute as “_interceptor provider attribute_”.
+Each interceptor class has its specific provider attribute, which is usually derived from the _InterceptorAttribute_ class.
 For the above CacheInterceptor, we can define its provider attribute like this:
 ```csharp
 [AttributeUsage( AttributeTargets.Method)]
 public class CacheReturnValueAttribute : InterceptorAttribute